IT Band Pain: How To Fix It After Total Knee Replacement – (updated 01.23.2024)

 Finally, a breakthrough!

-To further help with my recovery, I invested in a massage gun, which was also super helpful.
+I also invested in a massage gun, which was also super helpful.

-To this day, I still use the massage gun whenever I have a flare-up or simply need to loosen up some tight muscles.
+To this day, I still use the massage gun whenever I have a flare-up or when I need to loosen up some tight muscles.

 5 Exercises to Fix IT Band Syndrome After Knee Replacement